-Portico Benefit Services is a separately incorporated ministry of the Evangelical Lutheran Church in America, and our mission is to enhance the well-being of those who serve through the ELCA and other faith-based organizations.
+Portico is a ministry of the Evangelical Lutheran Church in America, and our mission is to enhance the well-being of those who serve through the ELCA and other faith-based organizations.
 We focus on you and your needs.

-Consolidate Your Savings and Let Your ELCA Retirement Plan Work Even Harder for You
+Consolidate Your Savings and Let Your Retirement Plan Work even Harder for You